 vi. the internal audit programme, processes, the results of the internal audit assessment, investigation undertaken and whether or not appropriate actions are taken on the recommendations proposed/given;

 vii. the quarterly results and year end financial statements, prior to the approval by the Board of Directors, focusing particularly on :-

 a) changes in or implementation of major accounting policy changes;

 b) significant matters highlighted including financial reporting issues, significant judgements made by management, significant and unusual events or transactions, and how these matters are addressed; and

 c) compliance with accounting standards and other legal requirements;

-viii. any related party transaction and conflict of interest situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity;
+viii. any related party transaction and conflict of interests situation that may arise within the Company or Group including any transaction, procedure or course of conduct that raises questions of management integrity;

 x. whether there is reason (supported by grounds) to believe that the Company’s external auditor is not suitable for re-appointment; and